frictionlessdata/frictionlessdata.io/rfcs/0004-frictionless-data-lib-pattern.md

 ```

-## File
+## Resource

-The File instance MUST have the following properties and methods
+The Resource instance MUST have the following properties and methods

 ### Metadata: `descriptor`